MaximeB5/Blackjack/README.md

   - TESTS :

 			-	Unit tests to do : CasinoDealer, GameBoard.
-			-	ONGOING ISSUES : Score issue for several defeats in a row.
+			-	ONGOING ISSUES : None.